chsWeb/where-to-eat/README.md

 # where-to-eat
 Pick a random place to eat.
+Share the place with your friends.
+Get directions.

 ## Bugs and Enhancements